The Eviction Process: What to Do After Serving a 30-Day Notice

 How To Ensure a Ruling in Your Favor

 It is also essential to make sure that you follow all of the legal requirements for eviction.
-This includes giving proper notice to the tenant.
+This includes giving proper notice to the tenant before the notice period ends.
 You should also give written notice regarding the move-out date, time frame for remaining occupancy, and follow-up notifications.

 Always keep track of your communication with the tenant, as this can be used as evidence in court if necessary and will ensure that you have a strong case if there are any disputes or if the eviction process goes to court.